 |Hyperflexible Annual Term, 2023||Available Online|

 |Hyperflexible Annual Term, 2024||Available Online|

 This course is open for applications all year round so you can start your studies anytime.

 When you study this course via our flexible online Be Different learning platform, not only will you study high-quality course content delivered by our supportive Educational Neuroscience educators, but you also get to set the pace.
 This flexible online course is available 24/7, 365 days a year to support your self-paced study, this means that you are not bound by our traditional term dates for study nor doing assessments, and you can submit your responses to assessment tasks when it suits you.

-Educators are brain changers through the learning experiences they create (Willis, ca 2018).
-They are neural architects working with students/clients (Fuller, 2019).
-It is critical to have informed knowledge about the brain to maximise learning and wellness.
-In this unit, you will learn how our social brain connects with others in ways that are core to our very existence.
-You will learn too about neurobiological fundamentals and how neuroplasticity drives the development of neural networks in learning and memory, the role of stress responses in learning, and how sleep, nutrition and movement are critical to a healthy brain.
-You will gain neuroscientific insights into evidence-based findings, both contemporary and emerging, to enhance your practices to create optimal learning environments that underpin achievement and wellness.
+Educators are brain changers through the learning experiences they create.
+They are neural architects working with students/clients.
+Having informed knowledge about the brain is critical to maximise learning and wellness.
+In this unit, you will learn how our social brain connects with others in ways that are core to our existence.
+You will learn about neurobiological fundamentals, how neuroplasticity drives the development of neural networks in learning and memory, the role of stress responses in learning, and how sleep, nutrition and movement are critical to a healthy brain.
+You will gain neuroscientific insights into contemporary and emerging evidence-based findings to enhance your practices and create optimal learning environments that underpin achievement and wellness.

 EDED20513 Learning and Memory - A Neuroscientific View